Madusanka-47/Offer-Me/README.md

-# Appllo13
+# OfferMe Mobile
-offerme application build 2.0.0
+offerme application V 1.0.0

+Provide services for both extract web data and feed in to mobile application.